 - Remove cell culture flasks from incubator and place them under microscope to ensure there is no contamination;

 - Still, under the microscope, check for flask confluency by analyzing the ratio of surface area occupied by cells and surface area not occupied by cells.
+It is good practice to passage cells that are ~90% confluent to ensure a high yield.
 If confluency is ~70-85%, follow this protocol on cell passaging;

 - Spray down flasks with ethanol, wipe them with kimwipes and place them in BSC;